 HOUSEHOLD OF INDIGENOUS PEOPLE

 Most of the barangays in the municipality have residents who are recognized as members of Indigenous People commonly known as IPs.
-Although majority of the residents belong 50% Subanen and some are 25% only which can be considered as Kalibugan.
+Although the majority of the residents belong 50% Subanen and some are 25% only which can be considered as Kalibugan.

-The recent available data of the municipality on the religious affiliation is based on 2014 Rapid Community Based Monitoring System (RCBMS) facilitated by the National Anti Poverty Commission (NAPC) indicating the various religions that exist in the locality.
+The recent available data of the municipality on the religious affiliation is based on 2014 Rapid Community Based Monitoring System (RCBMS) facilitated by the National Anti-Poverty Commission (NAPC) indicating the various religions that exist in the locality.
 Table ___ enumerates them by distributing the total household population into their respective religious group with corresponding barangay and number.
 The table below shows that Roman Catholic dominates with a total number of 33,491 representing 77.98% of the total household population.
 This is followed by Seventh Day Adventist (SDA) with 1,774 members or 4.13% of the total household population.
-The third dominant religion is Assembly of God with 929 people or 2.16% of the total household population.
+The third dominant religion is the Assembly of God with 929 people or 2.16% of the total household population.

 Festivals in the Municipality, locally known as fiestas, originated dating back to the Spanish colonial period when the Spaniards introduced Christianity to the country.
 All barangays have a patron saint assigned to each of them.
 Fiestas in the locality serve as either religious, cultural, or both.
 These festivals are held to honor the patron saint or to commemorate history and culture, such as promoting local products and celebrate a bountiful harvest.
 Fiestas can be categorized by Holy Masses, processions, parades, theatrical play and reenactments, religious or cultural rituals, trade fairs, exhibits, concerts, pageants and various games and contests.